Skip to main content

 What is ISO 13485?

 ISO 13485 sets out the requirements for a quality management system (QMS) tailored specifically to the medical device industry.
-It governs how devices are designed, developed, manufactured and maintained, with a strong emphasis on risk management, traceability and regulatory compliance.
+It provides a clear and recognised framework for demonstrating compliance with safety and performance regulations in the design, development, manufacture and maintenance of medical devices, to meet regulatory requirements and facilitate consistent quality.

 Why is ISO 13485 crucial in medical device development?